SkynetLabs/skynet-kernel/README.md

 when the user first logs into Skynet.
 The majority of the interesting concepts are in this folder.

-The 'libkernel' folder contains a node library that can help skapps interact with the kernel.
-The main goal of libkernel is to greatly simplify the process of communicating effectively with the kernel.
+The 'libs' folder contains a set of node libraries that are useful for both working with the kernel and also performing development on the kernel.

-The 'modules' folder contains example kernel modules, including modules maintained by the core team that are intended to be broadly useful to developers.
+The 'modules' folder contains kernel modules, including modules maintained by the core team that are intended to be broadly useful to developers.

 The 'webapps' directory contains webapps that are a key part of the development process.
 The most important apps are the default home page, the default